 Purpose: With the help of the return portal, you can process returns easily and quickly and receive them directly in the returns overview in your Sendcloud account.
 In this article we will explain how you can set up and activate the portal in a few simple steps.

 Please note that before your return portal can be activated, you must first have enabled your direct debit in your account.
 Click here to see how to set up your payment method.
+The return portal only works in combination with shipments that don't require customs documents.
+For return shipments outside of the EU, click here.

 Step 1: Set up your brand